UKCloud/documentation/articles/other/other-ref-glossary.md

 For more information, see the [Private Cloud for Storage service definition](../private-cloud/prc-sd-storage.md).

+### Professional Services

+UKCloud Professional Services are designed to provide a clear path to true cloud value, no matter where your organisation is on the journey to cloud migration and adoption.
+The four services include our Assessment, Migration, Optimisation and Transformation services and can be tailored to suit your requirements.

+For more information, see the [UKCloud Professional Services service definition](../pro-services/ps-sd.md).

 ### Protective Monitoring

 A complimentary service from UKCloud that ensures our platform, up to the hypervisor level, adheres to Good Practice Guide 13 (GPG13) guidance.